 'The Power of an Image: Indigenous Photographic Archives in a Digital Age and how Aboriginal Communities benefit.'
 PhD candidate Donna Oxenham.

 'Western Australian photographic collections in space and time: understanding WA's photographic material through a relational database.'
 PhD candidate Rebecca Repper.
 Find out more about Rebecca's Research here.

-'Collecting the sea: The making of Maritime collections from Western Australia and their exhibition.'
-PhD candidate Corioli Souter.
+CTW Partner Investigator and PhD candidate, Corioli Souter is working on ‘Collecting the sea: The making of Maritime collections from Western Australia and their exhibition.'
 Find out more about Corioli's research here.

 Banner image: courtesy Western Australian Museum.